alice-l-li/tfcb_2024/homeworks/homework02/README.md

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_

+The tutorial itself was generally quite detailed and easy to follow.
+I had run into some confusion with how to open a vim editor (just type "vim" in command) because this wasn't explained, but the --help was easy to fix this problem.
+While I was working through the puritanical shell scripting tutorial in 06-scripting, I was confused about some file names (e.g. script2.sh wasn't mentioned before writing the sleep command section), and $USER and $EDITOR variables were returning whitespace for me (maybe because I was working in the container?).
+What may be helpful is having a repository of common questions.

 ## Problem 1